Adult/Gerontological Clinical Nurse Specialist

 Pediatric Nurse Practitioner Primary Care

-This DNP program specialty prepares students to care for children and improve systems of care for children and their families.
-Pediatric nurse practitioner students learn to provide comprehensive pediatric assessments and management of health and illness issues.
+Students are prepared to care for children and improve systems of care for children and their families provide comprehensive pediatric assessments and management of health and illness issues.
 The program emphasizes health policy, evidence-based practice, informatics and program evaluation.

 Psychiatric/Mental Health Nurse Practitioner

 Students are prepared for independent clinical practice to treat psychiatric disorders and mental health problems of people across the lifespan.
-Students learn to diagnose disorders and provide holistic treatment and lifestyle management, including pharmacological interventions, complementary and alternative therapies, and individual, group and family psychotherapies that promote mental health and reduce disability.
+Students learn to diagnose disorders, and provide holistic treatment and lifestyle management.
+Students are prepared to provide pharmacological interventions, complementary and alternative therapies, and individual, group and family psychotherapies that promote mental health and reduce disability.

 Women’s Health/Gender-Related Nurse Practitioner

-This specialty of the DNP program prepares students to provide advanced practice care to women throughout their lifespan.
-The program teaches students about the unique needs, challenges and life transitions in women’s lives.
-Students gain expertise in educating women on prevention and health as well as diagnosing, managing and treating common and complex prenatal and reproductive health conditions.
-Graduates of the program serve as primary care providers through chronic and acute illnesses.
+Students learn to provide advanced practice care to women throughout their lifespan—educating women on prevention and health as well as diagnosing, managing and treating common and complex prenatal and reproductive health conditions.
+Graduates serve as primary care providers through chronic and acute illnesses.